realpython/python-guide/docs/dev/env.rst

 If your Vim is compiled with :option:`+python` you can also utilize some very handy plugins to do these checks from within the editor.

-For PEP8 checking, install the vim-pep8_ plugin, and for pyflakes you can install vim-pyflakes_.
-Now you can map the functions ``Pep8()`` or ``Pyflakes()`` to any hotkey or action you want in Vim.
-Both plugins will display errors at the bottom of the screen, and provide an easy way to jump to the corresponding line.
-It's very handy to call these functions whenever you save a file.
-In order to do this, add the following lines to your :file:`.vimrc`::
+For PEP8 checking and pyflakes, you can install vim-flake8_.
+Now you can map the function ``Flake8`` to any hotkey or action you want in Vim.
+The plugin will display errors at the bottom of the screen, and provide an easy way to jump to the corresponding line.
+It's very handy to call this function whenever you save a file.
+In order to do this, add the following line to your :file:`.vimrc`::

-    autocmd BufWritePost *.py call Pyflakes()
-    autocmd BufWritePost *.py call Pep8()
+    autocmd BufWritePost *.py call Flake8()

 If you are already using syntastic_, you can set it to run Pyflakes on write and show errors and warnings in the quickfix window.
 An example configuration